'Young & The Restless' Star Leaving Show After 36 Years

-Columbia, SC (WLTX) -- A staple on the No. 1 hit soap opera, "The Young and The Restless," is calling it a wrap.
+Columbia, SC (WLTX) -- A staple of the cast the No. 1 hit soap opera, "The Young and The Restless," is calling it a wrap.

 Eileen Davidson, who plays Ashley Abbott, says she is leaving Genoa City for good in September.